Are you experiencing tight knots or sensitive spots in your muscles or joints that are causing pain locally or in referred areas?

 Trigger points can often feel like small, firm nodules and may be painful when pressed.
 They’re frequently treated through massage, dry needling, trigger point injections, or stretching.

-Promote natural healing, reduce inflammation, and support recovery.
+Promote natural healing, reduce inflammation, and support recovery

-HSA accepted for eligible treatments.
+HSA accepted

 Joint Injections with PRP

-Why Choose PRP
+Why Choose PRP/A2M

 Joint Injections